-- (1) CURRENT CUSTOMERS HOW do you listen to, interact with, and observe STUDENTS and STAKEHOLDERS to obtain actionable information?
-How do your listening methods vary for different STUDENTS, STUDENT, groups, or market SEGMENTS?
-How do your listening methods vary across the STUDENT life cycle?
-How do you seek immediate and actionable feedback from STUDENTS on the quality of products, STUDENT support, and transactions? - (2) POTENTIAL CUSTOMERS HOW do you listen to former STUDENT and potential STUDENTS to obtain actionable information?
-How do you listen to former STUDENTS, competitors' STUDENTS, and other potential STUDENTS' to obtain actionable information on your products, STUDENT support, and transactions, as appropriate?
+- (1) CURRENT CUSTOMERS HOW do you listen to, interact with, and observe CUSTOMERS to obtain actionable information?
+How do your listening methods vary for different CUSTOMERS, CUSTOMER groups, or market SEGMENTS?
+How do your listening methods vary across the CUSTOMER life cycle?
+How do you seek immediate and actionable feedback from CUSTOMERS on the quality of products, CUSTOMER support, and transactions? - (2) POTENTIAL CUSTOMERS HOW do you listen to potential CUSTOMERS to obtain actionable information?
+How do you listen to former CUSTOMERS, competitors' CUSTOMERS, and other potential CUSTOMERS to obtain actionable information on your products, CUSTOMER support, and transactions, as appropriate?